vert-x/mod-lang-clojure/examples/README.md

     cd embedded
     lein run

-## Core.async of Clojure in Vert.x
+## Core.async in Vert.x

-Demonstrates using lib core.async of Clojure in Vertx.
+Demonstrates using Clojure's core.async in Vertx.
-The more information about core.async could get with [core.async](https://github.com/clojure/core.async)
+Learn more about core.async at: <https://github.com/clojure/core.async>

-Run with
+Run with:

     cd async
     lein run